hridoynasah/Machine-Learning-Specialization/Supervised Machine Learning/Week 1/week_1_documentation.md

 Beyond clustering, this specialization will dive deeper into anomaly detection and dimensionality reduction, expanding your understanding of unsupervised learning.
 In the next section, we’ll explore an exciting and practical tool for machine learning: Jupyter Notebooks.

-Okay, here is the documented version of the lecture.

-## The Process of Supervised Learning: An Introduction to Linear Regression
+# The Process of Supervised Learning: An Introduction to Linear Regression

 The journey into machine learning often begins with understanding **supervised learning**.
 In this approach, a model learns from data that includes "right answers."
 We'll explore this through a fundamental and widely used algorithm: the **Linear Regression Model**.
 This model essentially involves fitting a straight line to your data.
 Many concepts introduced with linear regression are foundational and will reappear in more complex models.

 ---

-### Predicting House Prices: A Linear Regression Example
+## Predicting House Prices: A Linear Regression Example

 Let's consider a common problem: predicting the price of a house based on its size.
 We'll use a dataset of house sizes and their sale prices from Portland, USA.